CDS-Macau/CDS-Macau.github.io/content/authors/2021-cwy/_index.md

     url: ''

 # 【5 个人信息】Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include cloud computing and Systems for ML.

 interests:
   - Artificial Intelligence